Burnthebook/craft3-ticketsolve/README.md

 By default, the plugin will automatically sync from the XML feed every 15 minutes or so via a pseudo cron job.

-You can also disable Auto Sync in the plugin settings and trigger the sync manually (or set-up a proper Cron job) with a Craft console command:
+For more robust syncing, you can disable Auto Sync in the plugin settings and trigger it from a proper server cron job using the following Craft console command:

     ./craft ticketsolve/feed/sync